OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §13.3 opendma:PropertyInfo

-Objects of this class describe properties in OpenmDMA.
+Objects of this class describe properties in OpenDMA.
 Every object in OpenDMA has a reference to an opendma:Class which has the opendma:Properties set of PropertyInfo objects.
 Each describes one of the properties on the object.

 | Property                     | Type      | Card   | Req/Opt  | Contents                                                                                                          |
 |:-----------------------------|:----------|:-------|:---------|:------------------------------------------------------------------------------------------------------------------|